mike42/8bit-table-tennis/README.md

 ## License

-This project may be used under the terms of the MIT license, see [LICENSE](https://github.com/mike42/8bit-table-tennis/blob/master/LICENSE) for details.
+8-Bit Table Tennis may be used, distributed and modified under the terms of the MIT license, see [LICENSE](https://github.com/mike42/8bit-table-tennis/blob/master/LICENSE) for details.

-It is based on example code by Brad Smith - [bbbradsmith/NES-ca65-example](https://github.com/bbbradsmith/NES-ca65-example).
+The code is based on a NES example project by Brad Smith, which can be found at [bbbradsmith/NES-ca65-example](https://github.com/bbbradsmith/NES-ca65-example).